 Saudi, Turkish leaders call for pressure on Israel to end Gaza war

-The two countries have repeatedly called for an end of the Israeli war in the Gaza Strip since it erupted last October.
+The two countries have repeatedly called for an end of the war in the Gaza Strip since it erupted last October.

 Prince Mohammed further called for the need to increase efforts aimed at ending the Israeli attacks against the Palestinian people.

-Since then, the Israeli offensive has killed more than 40,000 Palestinians, according to the Hamas-run Gaza Health Ministry, and pushed nearly 1.9 million others into displacement, as per United Nations figures.
+Since then, the Israeli offensive has killed more than 40,000 Palestinians, according to the Hamas-run Gaza Health Ministry, and pushed nearly 1.9 million others into displacement, per United Nations figures.

 The war has also created what the UN described as the world’s worst humanitarian crisis.
 Food and medicine have been scarce across the enclave as the delivery of aid is hindered by the fighting.
-The situation has also led to the spread of diseases, more recently polio.
+The situation has also led to the spread of diseases, most recently polio.

 Meanwhile, talks mediated by the United States, Egypt and Qatar for a cease-fire and hostage deal have stalled.

 Turkey has repeatedly called for an end to the hostilities in Gaza since last October.
-More recently, Erdogan threatened to enter Israel to support the Palestinians if it continues its war in the enclave.
+Most recently, Erdogan threatened to enter Israel to support the Palestinians if it continues its war in the enclave.

 Saudi Arabia also issued similar calls for a cease-fire, while stressing its support for a two-state solution to the Israeli-Palestinian conflict.